Herbal teas during pregnancy and breastfeeding

 Can I drink herbal tea while pregnant or breastfeeding?

-It's always a good idea to check with your doctor or pharmacist before you take any herbs while you're pregnant or breastfeeding.
-This is especially true if you are also taking prescription medicine.
+It's always a good idea to check with your doctor or pharmacist before you drink any herbal teas while you're pregnant or breastfeeding, especially if you are taking prescription medicine.

 Different herbal teas are made from different ingredients.
 Drinking different types of herbal tea will limit the amount of each herb that your baby is exposed to.

-Limit yourself to 1 or 2 cups of herbal tea a day.
-Don't drink the same herbal tea continually throughout your pregnancy.
+Limit yourself to 2 cups of herbal tea a day.

-If you're breastfeeding, keep an eye on your baby for any unusual side effects.
+If you are breastfeeding, watch out for any unusual side effects.
 If you notice anything that worries you, talk to your doctor or maternal child health nurse.

 Which herbal teas can I drink while pregnant and breastfeeding?

-There isn’t a lot of research about which herbal teas are safe to drink while you're pregnant or breastfeeding.
+There is not a lot of research about which herbal teas are safe to drink while pregnant or breastfeeding.

 Herbal teas that are likely to be safe during pregnancy and breastfeeding

-Peppermint tea: is one of the most used herbal medicines in pregnancy.
+- Peppermint tea is one of the most used herbal medicines in pregnancy.
 It can be helpful in easing nausea and flatulence (wind).
-Studies have shown it doesn’t harm you or your baby.
+Studies have shown peppermint tea does not harm you or your baby.
 You should avoid very large amounts of peppermint tea.
-Don’t drink it in your first trimester because it can promote menstruation (your period).

-Red raspberry leaf tea: some women drink raspberry leaf tea during their last trimester to help them prepare for labour and birth.
-However, this hasn’t been shown to be helpful in any studies.
-It’s likely that this tea is safe in pregnancy and when breastfeeding.
+- Some people drink raspberry leaf tea during their last trimester to help them prepare for labour and birth.
+Drinking raspberry leaf tea has not been shown to be helpful in any studies.
+It is likely that this tea is safe in pregnancy and when breastfeeding.

 Herbal teas to be careful with during pregnancy and breastfeeding

-Green tea: Green tea isn't a herbal tea.
-It contains caffeine, so you should limit how much you drink during pregnancy and breastfeeding.
+Green tea isn't a herbal tea, meaning it contains caffeine.
+You should limit how much you drink during pregnancy and breastfeeding.

 Herbal teas to avoid during pregnancy and breastfeeding